combat writing badge

 USA :

 abbreviation for the United States of America, often shortened to US, with or without periods; a constitutional republic formed in North America by a revolutionary declaration of independence and sustained by democratic representation, embodied in the national motto "e pluribus unum" (Latin: out of many, one); see UNCLE SAM, YANKEE, UGLY AMERICAN, THE G. Also, the conventional abbreviation for the United States Army, but is properly designated as the Army of the United States (AUS); which distinction was codified in the 1920 National Defense Act.
-Vietnam-era RANKs: E-1 Private, PVT; E-2 Private, PVT / Private First Class, PFC; E-3 Private First Class, PFC / Lance Corporal, LCPL; E-4 Corporal, CPL / Specialist 4th Class, SP4; E-5 Sergeant, SGT / Specialist 5th Class, SP5; E-6 Staff Sergeant, SSG / Spec 6th Class, SP6; E-7 Sergeant First Class, SFC / Spec 7th Cl, SP7; E-8 Master Sergeant MSG / First Sergeant, FSG; E-9 Sergeant Major, SGM / Command Sergeant Major, CSGM; E-10 Sergeant Major of the Army, SMA; W-1 Warrant Officer 1st Class, WO1; W-2 Warrant Off 2nd Class, WO2; W-3 Chief Warrant Off 3rd Class, CWO3; W-4 Chief Warrant Off 4th Class, CWO4; O-1 Second Lieutenant, 2LT; O-2 First Lieutenant, 1LT; O-3 Captain, CPT; O-4 Major, MAJ; O-5 Lieutenant Colonel, LTC; O-6 Colonel, COL; O-7 Brigadier General, BG; O-8 Major General, MG; O-9 Lieutenant Gen, LTG; O-10 General, GEN. Army officers: O-1 - O-3 = company grade; O-4 - O-6 = field grade; O-7 - O-10 = general.
-See DA, DOGFACE, GRUNT, GI.
+Vietnam-era RANKs: E-1 Private, PVT; E-2 Private, PVT / Private First Class, PFC; E-3 Private First Class, PFC / Lance Corporal, LCPL; E-4 Corporal, CPL / Specialist 4th Class, SP4; E-5 Sergeant, SGT / Specialist 5th Class, SP5; E-6 Staff Sergeant, SSG / Spec 6th Class, SP6; E-7 Sergeant First Class, SFC / Spec 7th Cl, SP7; E-8 Master Sergeant MSG / First Sergeant, FSG; E-9 Sergeant Major, SGM / Command Sergeant Major, CSGM; E-10 Sergeant Major of the Army, SMA; W-1 Warrant Officer 1st Class, WO1; W-2 Warrant Off 2nd Class, WO2; W-3 Chief Warrant Off 3rd Class, CW3; W-4 Chief Warrant Off 4th Class, CW4; W-5 Master Warrant Off, MW5; O-1 Second Lieutenant, 2LT; O-2 First Lieutenant, 1LT; O-3 Captain, CPT; O-4 Major, MAJ; O-5 Lieutenant Colonel, LTC; O-6 Colonel, COL; O-7 Brigadier General, BG; O-8 Major General, MG; O-9 Lieutenant Gen, LTG; O-10 General, GEN. Army officers: O-1 - O-3 = company grade; O-4 - O-6 = field grade; O-7 - O-10 = general.
+See DA, USAR, LAND POWER, DOGFACE, GRUNT, GI.

 USAAC :